The Wrong Missy

-The Wrong Missy is a 2020 American romantic comedy film directed by Tyler Spindel which was produced by Happy Madison Productions.
+The Wrong Missy is a 2020 American romcom also known as a romantic comedy film directed by Tyler Spindel which was produced by Happy Madison Productions.
 With a screenplay by Chris Pappas and Kevin Barnett, the film stars David Spade as a recently single businessman who accidentally invites a woman (Lauren Lapkus) with whom he had a horrible first date to a corporate retreat after a case of mistaken identity.

 The film was released on Netflix on May 13, 2020, and received mostly negative reviews from critics.